kinnala/scikit-fem/docs/listofexamples.rst

    The velocity field of Example 20.

-See the `source code of Example 20 <https://github.com/kinnala/scikit-fem/blob/master/docs/examples/ex20.py>`_ for more information.
+See the source code of :exlink:`20` for more information.

 Example 24: Stokes flow with inhomogeneous boundary conditions
 --------------------------------------------------------------